ethanbeyer/SpellingBee/README.md

         - Drop the words that are unneeded
             - any words with a length < 4
             - any words with a letter count > 7
+            - any words with a letter count > 15
     - Helper Functions/Classes

 - Front End